ivica-k/ecs-will-it-fit/README.md

 Service 'my-service' can not run on the 'my-cluster' cluster.
 There are no container instances that meet the hardware requirements of 1024 memory units.

-Container instances incapable of running the task definition:
+Container instances incapable of running the service:

         Instance ID |   CPU remaining |       CPU total | Memory remaining |    Memory total |
 ------------------- | --------------- | --------------- | ---------------- | --------------- |